AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 Solution Meta-Kernel

-The meta-kernel we created for the solution to this exercise is named ‘erotat.tm’.
+The meta-kernel we created for the solution to this exercise is named 'erotat.tm'.
 Its contents follow:

 ::

       KPL/MK

-      Meta-kernel for the ``Earth Rotation'' task
+      Meta-kernel for the "Earth Rotation" task
       in the Binary PCK Hands On Lesson.

       The names and contents of the kernels referenced by this